coreshop/CoreShop/docs/02_User_Documentation/06_Order/03_Order_Workflow.md

 ## Complete Order
 A Order is complete when:
 - All payments has been changed to `paid`.
-- All shipments has been changed to `shipped.
+- All shipments has been changed to `shipped`.